 You should examine your plastic utensils, especially your cutting boards.
 You’ll notice there are marks and indentations.
 The bits of plastic removed from these tools are most likely in your food.
 When that old plastic cutting board becomes worse for wear, replace it with a wooden one.

 In the United States, an average person uses at least eight rolls of paper towels.
 In 2020, 321.97 million Americans used paper towels.
 You can imagine the large quantities of these paper napkins used annually in the United States, and of course, the total amount worldwide is far larger.

 Paper towels are not sustainable because we don’t recycle them after use, putting a strain on the virgin material used to produce them.
 The point of a zero-waste lifestyle is to protect the environment and the resources it provides us.

-So, next on our list of zero-waste essentials is ditching the single-use ones common in many kitchens in favor of reusable paper towels instead.
-This simple change reduces your use of paper rolls, and they are more efficient, absorbing more water - and they add to your kitchen aesthetics.
+So, next on our list of zero-waste essentials is ditching the single-use ones common in many kitchens instead of reusable paper towels.
+This simple change reduces your use of paper rolls, which are more efficient, absorbing more water - and add to your kitchen aesthetics.

 Another zero-waste essential you must have in your kitchen is glass containers.
 Use mason jars, glass storage bottles, and reusable food containers instead of plastic containers to store food in your kitchen.